 As your probate attorneys, John Holliman and Melanie Bradford Holliman listen carefully to your wishes and goals.
 They understand how stressed and anxious people become because of grieving for the deceased, while handling the details of settling the loved one’s estate.
 We take the time to analyze your particular situation and offer solutions that are tailored to your unique situation.
 Call us today at 205-663-0281 for a free consultation.
 We treat you like family.

-We offer a free consultation and can explain the entire probate process that applies to a particular situation and family.
+We offer a free consultation by phone or secure video conference and can explain the entire probate process that applies to a particular situation and family.
 The ultimate goal is to protect your rights in a manner that is effective, legal and ethical.